A-Line Legal Advisory Services: Disability, Nondiscrimination, & Governance Law

 - Paid, time-limited legal consultations

-- Focused on a defined legal issue, question, or decision
+- Focused on a defined legal issue

-- Conducted by a licensed attorney (WA only) with respect and care
+- Conducted by a WA-licensed attorney

-- Designed to give clarity and options
+- Designed to provide clarity and options

 A-Line Sessions are not: